whether sensors can detect all relevant properties

 because only consistent plans are generated - just check if preconditions are open.

 Yes - because only consistent plans are generated the goal test is checking if any preconditions are open.
-If the goal is not reached it adds successor states.
+If the goal is not

 all types of state space search algorithms